hrvthzslt/ansible-introduction/README.md

 # A Very Aggressively Simple Introduction to Ansible

-In this tutorial you will have a chance to trying out the automation of very simple web servers setup with ansible.
+In this tutorial you will have a chance to trying out the automation of very simple web servers with ansible.
 All operations will be executed in docker containers.

 ## Disclaimer

-If or when you finish this tutorial, you will not know all the basics of ansible.
+When you finish this tutorial, you will not know all the basics of ansible.
 This tutorial is a very simple introduction to ansible.
 It is not a comprehensive guide.

 The goal is to get a feel of what is the **point** of ansible.